Let us pray with you -- send in your e-mail prayer request.

 For many years, I wrestled with him about where he was when my father took me, his four-year-old daughter, out to the cornfield behind our house to take his pleasure at the expense of my pain.
 How could God let that happen?

-And where is he in the bitterness of broken romances, the anguish of jobs lost, the struggles of all the refugees in the world, the hunger of the 800 million people who don’t even have enough food?
+And where is he in the bitterness of broken romances, the anguish of jobs lost, the struggles of all the refugees in the world, the hunger of millions of people who don’t even have enough food?

 After thirty years of prayer, thought, and study, I sat down one day and these words flowed.
 In the form of a letter to a semi-autobiographical “Annie,” this is how I see God’s perspective on our distress.